École polytechnique: The French Second Empire

-Because of the tension between revolutionary ideas and the service of the State, the republican ideal gradually disappeared after 1851.
-The Polytechnicians even found themselves on the side of the Versaillese when the Paris Commune was crushed in 1871.
-During the years 1871-1872, the number of students admitted per year doubled from 140 to 280.
+Because of the tension between revolutionary ideas and the service of the state, the republican ideal gradually disappeared after 1851.
+Polytechnicians even found themselves on the side of the Versaillese when the Paris Commune was crushed in 1871.
+During the years 1871–1872, the number of students admitted per year doubled from 140 to 280.
 The Polytechnicians sought above all to strengthen their position in the spheres of power to compensate for their loss of influence in the technical field.
-While they could have turned to an engineering profession associated with industry, the Polytechnicians instead reinforced their sovereign vocation by joining the “state nobility” of the Second French Empire, whose origins, interests and convictions they gradually shared.
-The years 1860-1870 marked an important evolution since the School became more of a "conservatory of sciences" than a center of research and innovation, while extending its hold on the management of the industrial apparatus.
+While they could have turned to an engineering profession associated with industry, the Polytechnicians instead reinforced their sovereign vocation by joining the "state nobility" of the Second French Empire, whose origins, interests and convictions they gradually shared.
+The years 1860–1870 marked an important evolution since the school became more of a "conservatory of sciences" than a center of research and innovation, while extending its hold on the management of the industrial apparatus.